Revocable/Revocable/README.md

 <p>

-  i mostly use python, html and css. i'm learning programming and started 'bout an year ago <s> i'm newbie lmao </s>
+  i mostly use python, html and css. i'm learning programming and started 'bout an year ago. i study at IFSP (federal institute of são paulo) and live in brazil

  </p>